-This pose is made up of two parts.
-Downward Dog as illustrated above (upside down V shape) and a variation of Upward Dog as illustrated below.
+Rite No 5, is made up of two parts.
+Downward Dog as illustrated by the model above (upside- down V shape) and a variation of Upward Dog as illustrated below.

 Downward Dog is recommended for: